hi-i-m-GTooth/web-front_end_of_graduation_topic/README.md

 * change mutiplication number of entertainment value (enlarger it)
 * **WARNING** font-size need to be determined.
 It is currently too small.

-### Change "wordcloud" into "bubble chart"
-* each geng and comments belong to it correspond to one unique color
-* combine geng and chart into one page
-*

 # Note
 ### bootstrap